Click the headings below for more information:

 Although it may be construed as akin to whistle-blowing, under very extreme circumstances (e.g. misfeasance or fraudulent behaviour that the company will not address) a NED may seek advice from a regulator or a body such as the Corporation of Lloyd’s.
 Such a move should never be taken lightly and the consequences of such action should be considered very carefully.
 However, in extreme cases this type of behaviour might be appropriate.

 In answer to the question that prefaces this section, if the regulators are dissatisfied following a visit from the PRA or FCA as part of a themed review or a regular assessment, they may require remedial action under Section 166 of FSMA.
-Themed reviews will, in future, replace those of the former ARROW visits by the FSA under their Advanced Risk Response Operating Framework and will, routinely, be carried out at specified intervals by regulators.
+Themed reviews have, today, replaced those of the former ARROW visits by the FSA under their Advanced Risk Response Operating Framework and will, routinely, be carried out at specified intervals by regulators.

 A Section 166 review and remedial action allows the regulators to appoint experts, at the regulated entity’s expense, to correct any matters that cause the regulators concern.
 To quote the FCA, “a Skilled Person Review is one of the regulatory tools the FCA can employ under FSMA as amended by the 2012 Act.”